-The 2016 Community Checkup relies on three categories of data to produce results:
+The 2017 Community Checkup relies on three categories of data to produce results:

-- The Washington Health Alliance maintains a robust database that includes health care claims and encounter data from more than 20 data suppliers and reflects care provided to approximately 3.9 million people living in Washington.
-Results for many measures in the Community Checkup are calculated at the medical group, clinic, hospital, county, ACH and state levels using this database. - Results for other measures in the Community Checkup are provided by partner organizations who have agreed to provide de-identified and aggregated results for public reporting.
-These partners include the Washington State Hospital Association, the Washington State Department of Health, the Washington State Department of Social and Health Services, the Washington State Health Care Authority, the Foundation for Health Care Quality, the National Committee on Quality Assurance and several health plans.
-Results for these measures have been provided at the hospital, health plan, county and state levels. - Patient experience results (primary care) are from a survey on patient experience administered by the Center for the Study of Services (CSS) on behalf of the Washington Health Alliance.
-Patient experience results (hospital) are from CMS Hospital Compare and are updated quarterly.
+- The Washington Health Alliance (the Alliance) maintains a robust database that includes health care claims and encounter data from 24 data suppliers.
+Results for many measures in the Community Checkup are calculated at the medical group, clinic, hospital, county, accountable community of health (ACH) and state levels using this database. - Results for other measures in the Community Checkup are provided by partner organizations who have agreed to provide de-identified and aggregated results for public reporting.
+These partners include the Washington State Hospital Association, the Washington State Department of Health, the Washington State Department of Social and Health Services, the Washington State Health Care Authority, the Foundation for Health Care Quality, the National Committee on Quality Assurance (NCQA) and health plans serving Washington state.
+Results for these measures have been provided at the hospital, health plan, county and state levels. - Patient experience results (primary care) are from a survey on patient experience administered every 2 years by the Center for the Study of Services (CSS) on behalf of the Washington Health Alliance.
+Patient experience results (hospital) are from Centers for Medicare & Medicaid Services (CMS) Hospital Compare and are updated quarterly.